kennedyopokuasare/BloodAlert/README.md

 3. Install Flask-RESTful with the command
     ```bash
         pip install flask-restful
-4. Follows steps in setting up the database descbribed above to setup the database
+4. Follow the steps in setting up the database descbribed above in **The Database** section, to setup the database
 5. open the command prompt at the root of the application (codes) folder
 6. run the command
     ```bash